Best Butyrate Supplement

 As discussed in a 2020 review, the human body needs 1,000-10,000mg of butyrate per day.
 A person should be capable of producing sufficient butyric acid through their diet, but the researchers note that Western populations have an "insufficient supply" of resistant starch and food fibers to do so.
 The resulting butyrate deficiency can lead to or exacerbate gastrointestinal problems, like the ones we've mentioned.
 It may even be associated with serious cognitive/behavioral illnesses like myalgic encephalomyelitis/chronic fatigue syndrome, owing to the gut-brain axis.

 Insider Tip: When choosing between a sodium, calcium, or cal/mag butyrate supplement, base your choice on your dietary needs.
-For example, if you're watching your sodium intake, or if you're deficient in calcium and magnesium, a cal/mag butyrate supplement would be the best option.
+For example, if you're watching your sodium intake, or if you're deficient in calcium and magnesium, a cal/mag butyrate supplement may be the best option.

 By the way, you can also boost your body's butyrate production by modifying your diet, which entails eating more: